Biblical Theology

 Listen to this article

-Context: In 1 Samuel 22, David was fleeing from King Saul, who sought to kill him out of jealousy.
-David found refuge in the cave of Adullam, and many distressed and indebted men joined him there.
-Verse 14 takes place in this context, where David is speaking to Ahimelech, the priest.
+In 1 Samuel 22 David was fleeing from King Saul, who was determined to kill him out of jealousy.
+Seeking refuge, David gathered at the cave of Adullam, where many distressed and indebted men joined him.
+Verse 14 records Ahimelech’s response to Saul’s inquiry about David.
+Ahimelech acknowledges David’s extraordinary faithfulness, describing him as the king’s son‑in‑law who obeys the king’s commands and is honourable in the royal household.

 Share this: